 - The Menu Bar at the top (see below for more information about each menu). - The Tool Bar, which contains icons for commonly used functions.
 These functions are also available via the menus.
 Hover the mouse pointer over an icon and wait momentarily for a description to appear as a tooltip.
 Right-clicking on the tool bar allows the contents to be customized. - The Network Panel (Network panel of the Control Panel).
-At the top of the Network Panel is a Search bar, with direct access to multiple external resources. - The main Network View Window, which displays the network.
-At the bottom of the network view are a set of network view tools. - The Table Panel (bottom right panel), which displays columns of associated data for nodes, edges and networkwide, and enables you to modify the values of column data.
+At the top of the Network Panel is a Search bar, with direct access to multiple external resources.
+The network panel also contains an optional network overview pane (shown at the bottom left). - The main Network View Window, which displays the network.
+At the bottom of the network view are a set of network view tools. - The Table Panel (bottom right panel), which displays columns of selected nodes and edges and enables you to modify the values of column data.